kurdin/console-remote-server/README.md

 Console Node server script located in `./console-server` folder.
 You can change `.env.development` file to modify server options

-Start server on localhost with port 8088, you full server url will be `http://localhost:8088` , this is where you need to connect from `console-remote` connector
+Start server on localhost with port 8088, your full server url will be `http://localhost:8088` , this is where you need to connect from `console-remote` connector

 ```sh
 $ node console-server